-If you use consumer-directed services through a Medicaid Developmental Disabilities Waiver or a Medicaid CCC+ Waiver, then the Virginia's Department of Medical Assistance Services, the state's Medicaid agency, has contracted Public Partnerships, LLC (PPL) to serve as a fiscal/employer agent to assist you with provider enrollment, the tax accounting process, and payroll services.
+If you use consumer-directed services through a Medicaid Developmental Disabilities Waiver or a Medicaid CCC+ Waiver, then the Virginia's Department of Medical Assistance Services, the state's Medicaid agency, has contracted with fiscal/employer agents (e.g., Public Partnerships, Consumer Directed Care Network) to assist you with provider enrollment, the tax accounting process, and payroll services.
 In addition, you have a services facilitator who will assist with arranging for, directing and managing services by assessing your needs for a specific service, help you develop a plan of care, provide you training on how to be an employer, and offer ongoing support as needed.